UBC-DSCI/dsci-100/README.md

 # DSCI 100: Introduction to Data Science

 ## Time and Place
-Tues/Thurs 13:00-16:00

-> Note: synchronous class sessions will be conducted using Zoom video conferencing platform.
-You will need Version 5.3.0 or higher of the Zoom desktop application installed on your computer (Not available on Chrome OS).
-Please download this before coming to the first class!
-For more info: [https://skylight.science.ubc.ca/lt/guides/zoom/student-breakout-rooms](https://skylight.science.ubc.ca/lt/guides/zoom/student-breakout-rooms)
-If you aren’t able to download Zoom, please contact the course instructor.

-#### Quizzes
-- Quiz 1: Thurs, Jul 22 (in class)
-- Quiz 2: Thurs, Aug 5 (in class)
-- Quiz 3: to be scheduled by classroom services during the exam period.
-You must write the exam to pass the course.

-Students must write their quizzes during lecture time for which they registered.
-The quizzes and exam will be conducted with Canvas quizzes and will be invigilated using Zoom.
-Please ensure that you meet system requirements to use Zoom and Canvas.
+Section 001: Online, Tues/Thurs 15:30-17:00
+Section 004: In-Person, Tues/Thurs 11:00-12:30

+**Both Sections:** You will need the latest version of [Zoom video conferencing](https://zoom.us), which is available for download [at this link](https://ca01web.zoom.us/download).
+Make sure this it is installed and working before coming to the first class!

-## Description
+## Course Description
 Use of data science tools to summarize, visualize, and analyze data.
 Sensible workflows and clear interpretations are emphasized.

 ## Prerequisite Mathematical Knowledge
 - distance between points on a graph